 8 Surprising Things You Can Make in an Air Fryer…and 6 You Can’t

-It's been touted as the healthiest method to cook fried foods.
-We compiled a list of some recipes that would turn out great…and some that would be kitchen nightmares!
+Air fryers are touted as one of the healthiest methods for frying food.
+We've compiled a list of air fryer recipes that would turn out great…and some that are kitchen nightmares!

 What’s the big deal with air fryers?